 The Mighty Whitey

 One of the most sought after winter sport fish in Lake Simcoe, the abundant Lake Whitefish provides ice anglers with a challenging but rewarding proposition.
 An opportunistic feeder that can be finicky at times offers up a decent fighting challenge and great table fare.
 In Lake Simcoe, the MNR stocks approximately 100,000 to 150,000 juvenile whitefish annually and has been doing so for many years now (See the current stocking table).
 Although stocking occurs, there is a healthy population of wild, natural reproducing fish as well.
 Recently, MNR surveys have shown an increase in wild fish captures versus stocked fish.

 Despite the healthy population of Whitefish in Lake Simcoe, anglers can easily be skunked without the proper know how.
-Dialing in a pattern and consistently catching these bottom feeders can be a challenge.
 Getting skunked targeting Lake Simcoe whitefish is a sobering but realistic occurrence.
 However, by understanding their diet, their location and movements, and using the proper equipment, you can keep those skunked days at bay and catch your limit every outing.